ryangittings/alcedo/README.md

 ### Contribute

 If you want to contribute - feel free.
 All pull requests considered.
-However, the aim of alcedo is to be light weight and skinny, so feature requests will always bare this in mind.
+However, the aim of alcedo is to be lightweight, so feature requests will always bare this in mind.

 Grid
 ====